Accreditation/Licensure/Certification Examination Results

 UNO’s Speech and Language Pathology program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) as the semi-autonomous accrediting arm of the American Speech-Language Hearing Association (ASHA).
 UNO graduate students are required to take the PRAXIS II Content exam for Speech-Language Pathology prior to graduation.
 Passing the PRAXIS II exam is a requirement for state certification as well as a Certificate of Clinical Competence (CCC).

-UNO’s teacher education program (undergraduate and graduate levels) are accredited by the National Council for Accreditation of Teacher Education (NCATE).
-To be accepted into the Teacher Education program, candidates must pass the PRAXIS Core in Reading, Writing and Mathematics.
+UNO's educator preparation programs (undergraduate and graduate levels) are accredited by the National Council for Accreditation of Teacher Education (NCATE).
+To be accepted into the Educator Preparation program, candidates must pass the PRAXIS Core in Reading, Writing and Mathematics.
 To be licensed to teach in the state of Nebraska, teacher candidates must pass the PRAXIS II exam specific to their content area.
 Other school professionals (e.g. School Psychologists, Principal, School Librarians) complete PRAXIS II content exams specific to their leadership position.